Catherington Lith

 Distance: 2.8 km

-Terrain: Fields, woodland paths, flat.
+Terrain: Fields, woodland paths, kissing gates.
 Fields can be muddy in winter.

 Dogs: Dogs will need to be on leads around the village and through pony paddocks.
 The pub is dog friendly.